LPic95/Autocomplete/README.md

 <p align="justify">

-Once the dataset is loaded, you proceed with a data split using the "\n" marker as delimiter.You go ahead by removing leading spaces and eliminating the empty strings as shown in the next code box.
+Once the dataset is loaded, the sentences are split using the "\n" marker as a delimiter.
+Next, the initial spaces are removed and the empty strings are deleted as shown in the next code box.
 </p>

 ```python script